Move Over Probiotics. Synbiotics Are the Gut Supplement You Need

 You have close to 100 trillion cells living in your digestive system, which form your gut microbiome.
 Your digestive tract houses a diverse variety of bacteria, yeasts and viruses that benefit you when in balance, or cause inflammation and disease when a few strains are allowed to take over.

 To keep you running on all cylinders, your gut microbiome has to have the right bacteria and fungi in the right amounts.
-The right microorganisms keep your immune system in working order and keep the lining of your gut sealed tight.
+The right microorganisms help to keep your immune system in working order and the lining of your gut to stay intact.

 The wrong ones weaken your immune system and damage your membranes, which can lead to autoimmune reactions to undigested foods.
 Since a large portion of your neurotransmitters are made in the gut, these imbalances can also affect your mood and personality.[2]

-When your gut bacteria misbehave, it makes you tired, inflamed, and weak.
-In fact, an imbalanced gut is linked to conditions as diverse as diabetes, obesity, depression, eczema, and irritable bowel syndrome (IBS).[3][4]
+When your gut bacteria is not in healthy proportions, it can affect your health negatively.
+In fact, an imbalance of gut bacteria is linked to conditions as diverse as diabetes, obesity, depression, eczema, and irritable bowel syndrome (IBS).[3][4]

 RELATED: Signs Your Gut is Unhealthy and Why You Should Fix It